AbdullahAlShaad/notes/kubernetes/kubernetes.md

 _Once the DaemonSet is created, selectors and labels can not be changed_

-Taints prohibit certain nodes from scheduling pods on them whereas tolerations allow(but not require) certain pods to scheduled on nodes with matching taints.
+Taints prohibit certain nodes from scheduling pods on them whereas toleration allow(but not require) certain pods to scheduled on nodes with matching taints.

 We can perform rolling updates on DaemonSet.